samuelmorelos/cse15l-lab-reports/_posts/2023-05-01-skill-demo-notes.md

 Ex: `$ find */some-files > files.txt`\
 This example takes the contents of some-files and prints it into a new file called files.txt

-"Grep" search files for the given string and print matching lines: `grep string files`\
+"Grep" search files for the given string and print matching lines: `grep string file-1 optional-file-2`\
 Ex: `$ grep even some-files-list.txt`\
 This example searches inside some-files-list.txt for any lines containing "even"